 It therefore came as a surprise to no one when WeChat launched their Wallet feature in HK in January 2016, but things haven’t gone as smoothly as expected for Pony Ma and co.

-In this week’s article, we’ll take a look at the features that WeChat Wallet provides users with, determine what differentiates WeChat Wallet in Mainland China and Hong Kong, analyze the barriers that have limited the adoption of WeChat Wallet in Hong Kong and ask ourselves what the future holds for WeChat Wallet.
+In this week’s article, we’ll take a look at the features that WeChat Wallet provides users with, determine what differentiates WeChat Pay in Mainland China and Hong Kong, analyze the barriers that have limited the adoption of WeChat Pay in Hong Kong and ask ourselves what the future holds for WeChat Pay.

 So, look at it this way.
-WeChat Wallet, as you may have guessed by now, is basically a digital wallet that allows you to link a credit card to your smartphone and manage all sorts of payments.
-It’s comprised of a series of payment features that each allow you to use your digital wallet in a specific way and was developed long before Apple Pay.
+WeChat Pay, as you may have guessed by now, is basically a digital Pay that allows you to link a credit card to your smartphone and manage all sorts of payments.
+It’s comprised of a series of payment features that each allow you to use your digital Pay in a specific way and was developed long before Apple Pay.

 - Quick Pay (or Money): Allows users to display a QR code that retailers can scan in order to receive a payment.
 This feature is only for payments to vendors and doesn’t allow a user to transfer money to another user.
 That’s where the aptly-named “Transfer” feature comes in.